 Undecided?
-If you're split between miles, cash, and points, consider the Capital One® Venture® Rewards Card.
-It uses a "miles" metaphor to describe your earnings, which can be redeemed for flights on your choice of airline with no restrictions.
+If you're split between miles, cash, and points, consider a "miles" per dollar reward earnings card, which can be redeemed for flights on your choice of airline.
 When you spend more money on the road than at the grocery store, your rewards can add up quickly.

 Regardless of which rewards credit card you choose, remember that you're only maximizing your savings by paying down your balance at the end of every statement cycle.
 Banks subsidize the cost of your rewards by charging higher finance charges and annual fees than no-frills cards.
 Use cards like these to cover reimbursed company expenses or routine household bills that you'd pay with cash, and you'll avoid spending more on service charges than you receive in rebates.